-- Seven years if a taxpayer fails to file a written tax base by the statutory due date (10 years in respect of cross-border transaction).
+- Seven years if a taxpayer fails to file a written tax base by the statutory due date (10 years in respect of cross-border transactions).

 - 15 years in case of the non-compliance with inheritance or gift tax return obligation or fraudulent or omitted filing or such tax or refund or deduction of such tax by unlawful means.

 Topics of focus for tax authorities

 - The NTS established the Offshore Compliance Enforcement Center (OCEC) to prevent and investigate offshore tax evasion.
 The importance for the exchange of information among nations has become a major issue for the individual income tax administration.

 - Korea has participated in the global initiatives led by the Organisation for Economic Co-operation and Development (OECD) and G20 to tackle offshore tax evasion and avoidance by concluding agreements to exchange tax information with an increasing number of countries.